NSLS-II-SRX/NSLS-II-SRX.github.io/staff.rst

     #.
 Check that the local bump is at the nominal values.
     #.
 Open the slits: JJ Slits (2.0 x 2.0 mm), SSA (1.0 x 0.05 mm).
     #.
 Move the K-B mirrors out of the beam.
 They should return to 0 pitch and translate out of the beam path.
     #.
 Make sure the X-ray beam goes through the system.
 Check the X-ray eye.
 The ion chambers should see X-rays.
 The X-rays should pass through the nanoKB chamber.
 The X-ray beam should be about 1.5 x 1.2 mm (HxV) on the Merlin detector.
-Be sure to keep the total counts below 100k.
+Be sure to keep the total counts below 100 kcps.
     #.
 Check that the JJ slits are centered on the X-ray beam.
 Close down the JJ slits to 0.3 x 0.6 mm (HxV).
     #.
 Move in and roughly align the K-B mirrors:
         * Start with the fine pitch motors for both K-B mirrors at 15 μm (the middle of their range).